New Developments Port Moody

 New Construction Port Moody Presales

-Please note we can assist with the purchase of all new developments Port Moody has available and we are all licensed Realtors in good standing with BCFSA and the Real Estate Board of Greater Vancouver.
+It’s worth noting that we can assist with the purchase of all new developments Port Moody offers.
+All our agents are licensed Realtors in good standing with BCFSA and the Real Estate Board of Greater Vancouver.

 • The Port Moody Station Museum or the Port Moody Arts Centre.

-• Hike or bike trails, picnic in Rocky Point Park, kayak on Burrard Inlet.
+• Activities like hiking or biking on trails, picnicking in Rocky Point Park, or kayaking on Burrard Inlet.

-• Suter Brook Village, Heritage Mountain Shoppers Village, or Newport Village to find one-of-a-kind shops.
+• Shopping destinations like Suter Brook Village, Heritage Mountain Shoppers Village, or Newport Village for unique finds.

-• Port Moody is famous for the last spike terminus of the Canadian Pacific Railroad in 1879.
+• Historical significance as the terminus of the Canadian Pacific Railroad in 1879.

-• Famous Brewer’s Row on Murray Street – four craft breweries all located walking distance of each other.
+• The famous Brewer’s Row on Murray Street with four craft breweries all within walking distance of each other.

 A Brief History of Port Moody BC